Yashmerino/arduino/README.md

   # What is this repository?
-  <p>This repository was made with one purpose.
-To share with you my Arduino programming and engineering skills.
-Every project here has its own instructions and detailed explanations how to repeat it too!</p>
+  <p>This repository was made with one purpose, to share with you my Arduino programming and engineering skills.
+Every project here has its own instructions and detailed explanations how to do them too!</p>